kingluddite/web-dev-notes/css/flexbox/01-intro.md

 }
 ```

-row goes in reverse direction
+Row goes in reverse direction

 MAIN AXIS goes from right to left

 ## column-reverse